Every spring, winter leaves evidence behind.

 Water runoff moves through:

-- Sand joints
+- Sand joints between pavers

-- Bedding layers
+- Bedding layers beneath the paver surface

-- Compacted aggregate base
+- Compacted aggregate bases designed to promote drainage

-Manufacturing Matters
+Manufacturing Quality Matters

-- Dense, high-strength concrete
+- Dense, high-strength concrete that limits water absorption

-- Carefully controlled curing processes
+- Carefully controlled curing processes that strengthen the structure

-- Consistent product colors and color blends
+- Consistent product colors and color blends that maintain visual appeal

 Base and Drainage: The Hidden Performance Layer